linuxlawson/wordman/README.md

-# wordman
+# Wordman
 **Password Manager**

-Using Python, tkinter, and SQLite3
+using Python, tkinter, and SQLite3
 <br>

 **What it does:**